 Titrate with experience.
 To avoid harmful effects, you should titrate the experience.
-That is, you start with 10 milligrams and increase the intake slowly in one of several ways.
+You start with 10 milligrams and increase the intake slowly in several ways.

 You can titrate by moving on to 15 milligrams.
 However, you should avoid increasing the milligrams until you are amazingly comfortable with the results at 10 milligrams.

 Do not eat on an empty stomach.
 Cannabis edibles are not processed in the stomach.
 However, an empty stomach will intensify the experience.
 That does not make sense when the purpose of edibles is a low, slow, accumulating experience.
-More important, if you are trying a high THC edible, you may find the results too much to handle.
+More importantly, if you try a high-THC edible, the results may be too much to handle.
 You will enjoy the cannabis edible experience much more if you eat them after a full meal.
 The edible ingredients will mingle with the meal’s elements to provide an increasingly pleasant experience.
 It also helps to hydrate heavily with fluids other than alcohol.

 It is no joke.
 Edibles left on a table or otherwise accessible will tempt children.
 Gummie Bears, for example, and pot-chocolate bars look just like candy children know and love.
 The 10-milligram candy that works for you could put a child in a hospital emergency room.
-It is also not funny to slip an edible to a friend without telling them.
+Slipping an edible to a friend without telling them is also not funny.
 They will not handle the surprise well.
 They have a right to know what is coming their way.
 That is not to say you should not share, but you should not sneak an edible into your neighbor’s treats.
 There is a reason for labels.
-If you purchase your edibles at a dispensary or online, you should read the label carefully and thoroughly.
+You should read the label carefully and thoroughly if you purchase your edibles at a dispensary or online.
 It should tell you what cannabis strain went into the yummy.
 Some are high in THC, high in CBD, or balanced.
 You can expect some excitement from the THC, some calm from the CBD, and a moderate buzz from the balanced hybrids.

 - You should avoid offers of edibles without labels or from people you do not know.
-The existence of a label is at least one sign of quality control, but it also contains information about ingredients that might trigger an allergy.
+A label is at least one sign of quality control but also contains information about ingredients that might trigger an allergy.

 Do not use it alone.
-Until you know what you are doing and are confident in the results, you should not use edibles alone.
+You should not use edibles alone until you know what you are doing and are confident in the results.
 You should let others know what you are using and what results you expect.
 You should have enough straight CBD handy to offset any extreme experience.
 The CBD will counter the THC and should bring you down.
 You should also depend on those friends to keep you from driving when under the influence.
 For most people, the experience does not lead to concern, but until you know what happens in your case, you should not try edibles without company.

 Edibles are not for work.
-Again, with research and some trial and error, you can find an edible that you can use throughout the day.
+Again, with research and some trial and error, you can find an edible you can use throughout the day.
 You want to find the edible that improves focus and creativity.
-Once you are comfortable with that type and dose, you can use repeatedly throughout the workday so long as you respect the necessary gap between use.
+Once you are comfortable with that type and dose, you can use it repeatedly throughout the workday so long as you respect the necessary gap between uses.
 However, even when you know what works for you and keeps you centered, you do not want to consume edibles and operate machinery.
-You do not want to use it if your work environment could mean testing.
+If your work environment could mean testing, you do not want to use it.

 Cannabis is fat-soluble, not water-soluble.
 Adding water to a recipe will not make good edible treats.
 You must use butter, oil, or milk to make it work.